Kevin-Wong2016/vanced.to/README.md

 ## Get in Touch

-If you have any questions, concerns, or simply want to connect with us, feel free to reach out.
-You can find our contact information on our [website](https://www.vanced.to/contact).
+If you have any questions or concerns,  You can find more information on our [website](https://www.vanced.to).

 Thank you for visiting our repository and for being a part of the ReVanced community.
 Your support means the world to us!